Skip to main content

 It is illegal for anyone under 21 to drive a vehicle with a blood alcohol content of .02 or higher, and it is illegal for those 21 or older to drive with a blood alcohol content of .08 or higher.
 A first-time offender, under certain circumstances, may qualify for an Accelerated Rehabilitative Disposition (ARD) program.

-If a person is convicted of a DUI when under 21, with a blood alcohol content below .16%, possible penalties include:
+The following penalties may apply if a person between the ages of 18 and 21 is convicted of a DUI with a blood alcohol content below .16%:

 Driving Under the Influence Penalties